Kotencotenco

 Kotencotenco (こてんこてんこ, Kotenkotenko) is a Japanese manga and anime series for young children by Atsuko Ueno.
 The anime was produced by NAS and TV Tokyo.
 Kotencotenko replaces the previous anime series: Onmyou Taisenki on the TV Tokyo Thursdays 06:00pm – 06:30pm slot.

 Story

 Kotencotenco is a gag strip anime for especially younger children.
 Featuring the flourishes of the Prince of Heaven Kingdom, Kotenco.
-It's up to him and his friends, Pick-chan and Nappa to stop The Baron, Urusainu, and Nekoumori from stealing the heavenly stars for their boss, The Great Demon King Agu, who wants to take over Heaven Kingdom.
+It's up to him and his friends to stop The Baron, and his cronies from stealing the Angel Stars for The Great Demon King, who is aiming to take over Heaven Kingdom.
 Kotenco is normally very kind, but will transform into Matenco, his trouble-making counterpart when in bad spirit.
-Matenco is transformed back into Kotenco when Pick-chan calls upon The Queen to replace Matenco's halo.
+Matenco is transformed back into Kotenco when Pick calls upon The Queen to replace Matenco's halo.